midas-network/COVID-19/README.md

 ### Reports
 This folder contains case reports and briefings as well as general briefings from health authorities.
 Reports of countermeasures are also included.

-### Research - This is a catchall that should maybe be renamed?
+### Manuscripts
+This folder contains related manuscripts and pre-prints.

 ### Wiki
 We are posting relevant links here.
 Currently, we link to sequencing resources (Nextstrain, NCBI Genbank) and sources of official reports.